 Linker Support for Delay-Loaded DLLs

-The Visual C++ linker now supports the delayed loading of DLLs.
+The MSVC linker now supports the delayed loading of DLLs.
 This relieves you of the need to use the Windows SDK functions LoadLibrary and GetProcAddress to implement DLL delayed loading.

 Before Visual C++ 6.0, the only way to load a DLL at run time was by using LoadLibrary and GetProcAddress; the operating system would load the DLL when the executable or DLL using it was loaded.

-Beginning with Visual C++ 6.0, when statically linking with a DLL, the linker provides options to delay load the DLL until the program calls a function in that DLL.
+Beginning with Visual C++ 6.0, when implicitly linking with a DLL, the linker provides options to delay load the DLL until the program calls a function in that DLL.

 An application can delay load a DLL using the /DELAYLOAD (Delay Load Import) linker option with a helper function (default implementation provided by Visual C++).
 The helper function will load the DLL at run time by calling LoadLibrary and GetProcAddress for you.